 Manuscripts must be written in English.

 Abbreviations should be defined upon first appearance in the abstract, main text, and in figure or table captions and used consistently thereafter.
 Non-standard abbreviations are not allowed unless they appear at least three times in the text.
-Commonly-used abbreviations, such as DNA, RNA, ATP, etc., can be used directly without definition.
+Common-used abbreviations, such as DNA, RNA, ATP, etc., can be used directly without definition.
 Abbreviations in titles and keywords should be avoided, except for the ones which are widely used.

 General italic words like vs., et al., etc., in vivo, in vitro; t test, F test, U test; related coefficient as r, sample number as n, and probability as P; names of genes; names of bacteria and biology species in Latin.